stuartrobinson3007/joeyjob/docs/04-multi-tenancy-implementation.md

   sessionStorage.setItem('activeOrganizationId', organizationId)
   localStorage.setItem('activeOrganizationId', organizationId)

-  // Notify other components in same tab window.dispatchEvent(new CustomEvent('org-changed', { detail: organizationId }))
+  // Notify other components in same tab (does NOT affect other tabs) window.dispatchEvent(new CustomEvent('org-changed', { detail: organizationId })) }
-}